Legal Responses to Global Injustice

 Module code: LW7090

 This module requires the ability to read and analyse the text of relevant conventions and other instruments and the decisions of relevant courts, tribunals and organs.
-Students are encouraged to adopt an analytical and critical perspective.
-They should develop their abilities at problem solving, and develop their skills in communication both orally and in writing.
+You are encouraged to adopt an analytical and critical perspective.
+You should develop your abilities at problem solving, and develop your skills in communication both orally and in writing.
 Research skills are honed through the research paper which forms the assessment in this module.